On this page, you can find the timeline of our campaign against electric pulse fishing, up until our victory, together!

 Answer given by Mr Vella on behalf of the Commission (27.11.2017)

-The Commission is currently examining the complaint lodged by BLOOM and is in the process of verifying the relevant infomation, notably as regards the exact number of licenses granted by the Netherlands pursuing to Article 31a of Regulation (EC) No 850/98.
+The Commission is currently examining the complaint lodged by BLOOM and is in the process of verifying the relevant information, notably in regards the exact number of licenses granted by the Netherlands pursuing to Article 31a of Regulation (EC) No 850/98.

 As long as this verification is not completed, the Commission is neither in a position to provide the Honourable Member with an accurate state of play, nor to make any statement concerning compliance with the above-mentioned Article over the years.”

-6 November 2017: small-scale fishers from Northern France threaten to block ports depending on the outcome of the Parliament’s PECH Committee on 21 November
+November 6th, 2017: small-scale fishers from Northern France threaten to block ports depending on the outcome of the Parliament’s PECH Committee vote on 21 November

 Sole gillnetters from Northern France announce that they will block the port of Calais if Members of the PECH Committee of the European Parliament vote for the expansion of electric fishing in Europe.